3 Stages Of Betrayal Trauma Healing

 So many women, they find out about their husband’s porn addiction, or they suspect they’re being abused, and they start to wonder how to heal, what do I do, where do I go from here.

-Anne: Coach Cat and I have been talking about my recovery process, and how there were so many times along the journey, and still now, since I’m still in recovery, I’m still finding out things, and you’re hearing about my recovery in real-time, that I didn’t know what I didn’t know.
+Anne: We’ve been talking about my recovery process, and how there were so many times along the journey, and still now, since I’m still in recovery, I’m still finding out things, and you’re hearing about my recovery in real-time, that I didn’t know what I didn’t know.

 What Does It Mean To “Be In Recovery”?

 There was a long period of time where I thought I was in recovery, and I actually wasn’t.
 I didn’t’ know what boundaries were.
 I didn’t know the healing stages.
 There are so many things that I didn’t understand.
-Coach Cat, why is it important for women to know where they are in the healing process?
+Why is it important for women to know where they are in the healing process?

 Women find it really empowering, once they understand what is still to come, to then decide how they want to approach that ongoing, and continuing healing.
 Understanding your stage of the journey, what’s still to come, and what’s gone—although, it’s not quite as linear as that might sound, is really empowering for women to take those next steps.